veniamin-ilmer/math/README.md

 ## Acknowledgements

-I got the idea to build this tiling after watching the video [Super Hexagon](https://www.youtube.com/watch?v=T7D1W1oD8wo)
+I got the idea to build this tiling after watching the video [Super Hexagon](https://www.youtube.com/watch?v=T7D1W1oD8wo).

+I don't know who the original author of the "Super Hexagon" is, but it looks like it's used in some schools as a learning tool to help students with trigonometry.